-- >> Passage of the No Surprises Act and current implementation efforts. - >> Authority for Medicare to negotiate prescription drug prices. - >> Development of all-payer claims databases and other efforts to ensure data are available to understand health care costs and outcomes. - >> Implementation of the Hospital Price Transparency and the Transparency in Coverage Regulations. - " Prohibition of anti-competitive behaviors like "gag" clauses through passage of the Consolidated Appropriations Act of 2021, and efforts to ban other anti-competitive behavior like "all-or-nothing" clauses and "anti-steering" or "anti-tiering" clauses. - >> Proliferation of state affordability and cost boards and all-payer claims databases. - >> State efforts to codify hospital price transparency regulations into law. - >> Implementation of new payment and delivery reform models, such as Primary Care First; the Accountable Care Organization (ACO) Realizing Equity, Access, and Community Health (REACH) model; and the oncology bundled payment model. - Solution of the second of t - Increased oversight and enforcement over mergers and acquisitions by the Federal Trade Commission and the U.S. Department of Justice. - Development of new community-based entities, like coordinated care organizations in Oregon, to establish health care targets and redistribute health care dollars into community-identified needs, with cost and quality targets.
+- " Passage of the No Surprises Act and current implementation efforts. - " Authority for Medicare to negotiate prescription drug prices. - " Development of all-payer claims databases and other efforts to ensure data are available to understand health care costs and outcomes. - " Implementation of the Hospital Price Transparency and the Transparency in Coverage Regulations. - " Prohibition of anti-competitive behaviors like "gag" clauses through passage of the Consolidated Appropriations Act of 2021, and efforts to ban other anti-competitive behavior like "all-or-nothing" clauses and "anti-steering" or "anti-tiering" clauses. - " Proliferation of state affordability and cost boards and all-payer claims databases - " State efforts to codify hospital price transparency regulations into law. - " Implementation of new payment and delivery reform models, such as Primary Care First; the Accountable Care Organization (ACO) Realizing Equity, Access, and Community Health (REACH) model; and the oncology bundled payment model. - " Global hospital budgets and all-payer rate setting models in Maryland, Pennsylvania and Vermont. - " Increased oversight and enforcement over mergers and acquisitions by the Federal Trade Commission and the U.S. Department of Justice. - " Development of new community-based entities, like coordinated care organizations in Oregon, to establish health care targets and redistribute health care dollars into community-identified needs, with cost and quality targets.